huriyilmaz/visualstudio-docs.tr-tr/docs/ide/reference/quick-watch-command.md

 ## <a name="remarks"></a>Açıklamalar

-`text` Atlanırsa, imlecin üzerinde şu anda seçili olan metin veya sözcük izleme penceresi eklenir.
+@No__t_0 atlanırsa, imlecin Şu anda seçili olan metni veya sözcüğü izleme penceresi eklenir.

 ## <a name="example"></a>Örnek